How Much Do You Need to Retire in Poland?

 • Woman retiring at 60 — average further life expectancy: approx. 22 years (to age 82)

 But these are averages.
 For safety, plan for 25-30 years — you don't want your money to run out before your life does.
+If you are in good health and have family history of longevity, plan for 35 years.

 How Much Capital Do You Need?